 District 1 – Mark Griffin

-Mark L. Griffin is an investment banker/private client manager with the Wealth Management Group of Wells Fargo.
-Mark has over 30 years in the investment banking industry with extensive experience in municipal finance.
+Mark L. Griffin is Vice President - Investments and an Financial Advisor with Wells Fargo Advisors, LLC.
 Mark and his wife, Jan, have lived in Cherry Hills Village since 1995.
-They have three children that all went through the Cherry Creek School system and are presently in college.
+They have three children that all went through the Cherry Creek School system.

 Formerly, Mark was the President of the Cherryridge HOA and he believes strongly in his obligation to give back to his community.
 Mark enjoys golfing, skiing and other outdoor activities with his family.